-Beef birria stew (Birria de Res Con Consomé) is a rich stew that is traditionally made with either goat or lamb, but beef is the preferred meat in the U.S. The meat is always slow cooked in a richly-flavored broth until it is melt-in-your-mouth tender.
+Birria de Res Con Consommé is a rich stew that is traditionally made with either goat or lamb, but beef is the meat most commonly associated with birria in the U.S. The meat is always slow cooked in a richly-flavored broth (consommé) until it is melt-in-your-mouth tender.

-When served as a stew it is simply ladled into bowls with its broth (the consomé) and served with a range of toppings and corn tortillas.
-This Mexican stew is also used to make the popular birriatacos (aka quesatacos), but you need to make the birria stew before you can get to the tacos!
+When served as a stew it is simply ladled into bowls with its broth and served with a range of toppings and corn tortillas, but using this consommé as a dipping broth for quesatacos has become increasingly popular.
+Just know that you need to make the birria stew before you can get to the tacos!

 This post may contain affiliate links, and you can read our disclosure information here–